mikegoatly/lifti/docs/content/en/docs/Index construction/WithDefaultTokenization.md

 ---
-title: "WithDefaultTokenization"
+title: "Default tokenization"
-linkTitle: "WithDefaultTokenization"
+linkTitle: "Default tokenization"
 weight: 2
 description: >
-  Specifies the default tokenization options that should be used when searching or indexing when no other options are provided.
+  Specifies the default tokenization options that should be used when searching or indexing when tokenization options are not explicitly specified for an object type.
 ---

 ## Example usage